po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/01-Day/01-Day-LessonPlan.md

   * 🔑 **GraphQL** is a query language that allows us to build even complex queries quickly and concisely, helping to make sure our queries fetch data -- and only the data we need -- quickly.

-  * Apollo Sandbox is an Apollo Studio Explorer tool and is a great way to to visually explore how GraphQL can be used to request and fetch data.
+  * Apollo Sandbox is an Apollo Sandbox tool and is a great way to to visually explore how GraphQL can be used to request and fetch data.

   * 🔑 Using the Apollo Sandbox, we can enter a query to retrieve data from our database.
 This query will return the names of all the classes in our database: